tianheg/til/html/link-to-external-pages-with-anchor-elements.md

-# Link to External Pages with Anchor Elements
+# Link To External Pages With Anchor Elements

 `a` elements need a destination web address called an `href` attribute.
 They also need anchor text.
 Here's an example: